nomeata/pybotbrain/README.md

    necessarily _all_ the things.

    That said, a careful extension of the capabilities, especially if they don’t make the first steps more complicated, are useful.
-Especailly important features like “sending stickers”.
+Especially important features like “sending stickers”.